wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    CNI (Container Network Interface)

    Flannel.

    Other CNI vendors include Calico, Cilium, Contiv, Weavenet.

-### HA Proxy cluster

-   For network resiliency, <strong>HA Proxy cluster</strong> distributes traffic among nodes.

 ### cAdvisor

    To collect resource usage and performance characteristics of running containers, many install a pod containing <a target="_blank" href="https://github.com/google/cadvisor">Google's</a> Container Advisor (<strong>cAdvisor</strong>).
 It aggregates and exports telemetry to an <strong>InfluxDB</strong> database for visualization using <strong>Grafana</strong>.

    Google's Heapster is also be used to send metrics to Google's cloud monitoring console.

 <hr />